CryptoMitch/Python-Code/README.md

 **Definitions**

-Challenge: Challenges are specific tasks or problems that require solutions, often with constraints or limitations.
+* Challenge: Specific tasks or problems that require solutions, often with constraints or limitations.

-Algorithm: Algorithms are step-by-step procedures or rules for solving problems or performing tasks.
+* Algorithm: Step-by-step procedures or rules for solving problems or performing tasks.

-Project: A project encompasses various tasks across different areas, like algorithm design, challenge solving, and feature implementation.
+* Project: Encompasses various tasks across different areas, like algorithm design, challenge solving, and feature implementation.

-Tests: Tests involve evaluating the functionality and correctness of code or systems.
+* Tests: Tests involve evaluating the functionality and correctness of code or systems.

-LeetCode Problems: LeetCode problems are coding challenges available on the LeetCode platform to practice and test programming skills
+* LeetCode Problems: Challenges available on the LeetCode platform to practice and test programming skills

 **Challenges**